 - to provide methods to resolve problems between the school and community by directing parents and students to the Advocacy project

 NOTE: A PAC is NOT a forum to discuss individual students/staff problems or conflicts.

 How can I get involved in the PAC?

 Parents are encouraged and invited to bring forth issues, suggestions, or concerns relating to the meeting and enhancement of the needs of your school community.

 These issues can be brought forth by:

-- contacting a PAC executive member (see contact information at top of page)
+- contacting a PAC executive member via Trafalgar staff (see below)

 - sending a letter to the school addressed to a member of the PAC executive